Business Visa Netherlands

 An important condition for applying for the Netherlands business visa is to have the financial means to do business in the country, stay for a limited period, and also be able to purchase the return trip.
 As a general rule, 55 EUR per day per the duration of the stay in the Netherlands is required for these entrepreneurs and they also need to provide proof of medical insurance that is able to provide coverage for a minimum of 30,000 EUR medical costs in the Netherlands or the Schengen area.

-The visa designed for startups can be an excellent solution for ambitious and driven investors (non-EU/EEA or Swiss ones) who will have one year to set up their innovative business.
+The visa designed for startups in Holland can be an excellent solution for ambitious and driven investors (non-EU/EEA or Swiss ones) who will have one year to set up their innovative business.
 Below, we list the main requirements for this visa designed for startup founders and we can give you more personalized information, as needed.

 The Netherlands startup visa

 This is a visa issued by the Dutch Government to individuals from outside the EU who are looking to open a business in the Netherlands.
 Unlike the simple short-term visa for business purposes, the Netherlands startup visa is one that is used as a residence permit with a maximum duration of one year.
 During this time, the visa holder is required to engage in the production of a new and innovative product or services, as accompanied by his facilitator in the country.

 The startup visa is a scheme that allows foreign investors to open an innovative business and, for the duration of one year, use the support they are given by an experienced facilitator to grow the startup into a functioning business.
 Some of the essential issues to consider about the business visa in Netherlands for startups are the following:

 - the application: this is submitted by the investor and it will include important information about the business plan; this is submitted to the Dutch embassy or consulate in the applicant’s country of origin;

 - the costs: the fee for the business visa in Netherlands is paid upon application; the residence permit that comes with this type of visa is collected upon arrival in the country;